-If you are asking to be reimbursed from two different accounts (i.e., some funding will be from your annual Annenberg travel funds, some will be from graduate school funds) you will need to allocate your expenses.
+If you are asking to be reimbursed from two different accounts, you will need to allocate your expenses.

 - Select all expenses-make sure that all boxes are checked. - Click the blue ALLOCATE button at the top. - When the new Allocate window pops up, you'll most likely want to switch it to "Amount" rather than "Percent."
 This will allow you to enter dollar amounts. - Click the blue ADD button.
 Use the same process to search for the accounts using code, not text.
 You will need to add BOTH accounts here: